veyon/docs/admin/faq.rst

 ------------------------------------------------------
 Currently Veyon is only available for Linux or Windows based environments.
 However, one goal among others in the process of further development is to port Veyon to other platforms and provide respective installation files.
-In this context the Veyon-project is dependent on support from experienced software developers, especially for porting Veyon to MacOS and Android.
+In this context the Veyon project is dependent on support from experienced software developers, especially for porting Veyon to MacOS and Android.

 How can I add computers in order to access them?